The Renyi Capacity and Center: Introduction

 \subsection{Augustin's Method and the \renyi Center}

 Augustin's proof of the sphere packing bound in \cite{augustin69} is one of the first few complete proofs of the sphere packing bound.
 Unlike its contemporaries by Shannon, Gallager and Berlekamp in \cite{shannonGB67A} and by Haroutunian in \cite{haroutunian68}, Augustin's proof does not assume either the stationarity of the channel or the finiteness of the input set because it does not rely on a type based expurgation (i.e. a fixed composition argument).
 After decades, Augustin's proofs in \cite{augustin69} and \cite{augustin78} are still the only proofs of the sphere packing bound for non-stationary product channels, even in the finite input alphabet case.
 Augustin's method has been applied to problems with feedback, as well.
-In \cite{augustin78}, using a variant of his method, Augustin provides a proof sketch for the derivation of the sphere packing bound for codes on discrete stationary product channels with feedback.
+Using a variant of his method, Augustin provides a proof sketch for the derivation of the sphere packing bound for codes on discrete stationary product channels with feedback in \cite{augustin78}; see \cite{nakiboglu19E} for a complete proof following this proof sketch.
 What we call the discrete stationary product channels with feedback are customarily called DMCs with feedback.

 Despite their strength and generality, Augustin's derivations of the sphere packing bound is scarcely known to date, even among the specialists working on related problems.
-In \cite{nakiboglu16B}, we derive sphere packing bounds using Augustin's method in a way that makes the roles of the \renyi capacity and center more salient and precise.
+In \cite[\S{\ref{B-sec:product-outerbound}}]{nakiboglu19B}, we derive sphere packing bounds using Augustin's method in a way that makes the roles of the \renyi capacity and center more salient and precise.
 Our bound for the product channels is sharper than the corresponding bounds in \cite{augustin69} and \cite{augustin78}.
-In \cite{nakiboglu16B}, we also present a new proof of the sphere packing bound for the discrete product channels with feedback that facilitates the ideas of Haroutunian \cite{haroutunian77} and Sheverdyaev \cite{sheverdyaev82}, as well as Augustin \cite{augustin69}, \cite{augustin78}.
+In \cite[\S{\ref{B-sec:fproduct-outerbound}}]{nakiboglu19B}, we present a new proof of the sphere packing bound for the discrete product channels with feedback that facilitates the ideas of Haroutunian \cite{haroutunian77} and Sheverdyaev \cite{sheverdyaev82}, as well as Augustin \cite{augustin69}, \cite{augustin78}.
 Our new proof for the case with feedback holds for non-stationary channels satisfying certain stationarity hypothesis.
-A more general discussion of the operational significance of the \renyi capacity and information in the channel coding problem is presented in \cite{nakiboglu16B}, as well.
+In \cite[Appendix {\ref*{B-sec:operational}}]{nakiboglu19B}, we discuss other aspects of the operational significance of \renyi capacity and information for the channel coding problem.

 The generality and strength of Augustin's results compel one to ask: What is the principle behind Augustin's proofs of the sphere packing bound?
 A succinct answer exists for those who are already familiar with the concepts of \renyi capacity, radius and center.\footnote{To be precise, Augustin does not work with \renyi\!\!'s information measures either in \cite{augustin69} or in \cite{augustin78}.
 It is, however, possible to restate his observations in terms of \renyi\!\!'s information measures.
 His approach is eloquent and insightful, irrespective of the terms he chose to employ.} In our judgment, the novel observation behind Augustin's proofs is the following: